 Why nobody else has thought to incorporate the health benefits of green tea into the beautiful carrier that is a cracker, I do not know.

 But somebody had to do it.
 And now it's your turn.

 · 1 cup flour of your choosing*

 · ½ cup seeds (I used raw pumpkin and sunflower seeds), ground to coarse powder

 · 2 tbs tahini (looking for something else to do with all that tahini?)

 · 2 ½ tbs sesame, sunflower, or extra virgin olive oil (or some blend therein)

 · Approx 2 tbs water

-*I usually use 1/2 cup flour and 1/2 cup ground oats for those of you who want an extra health kick
+*I usually use 1/2 cup gluten free flour and 1/2 cup finely ground oats

 Preheat oven to 300 degrees.